How To File Bankruptcy for Free in Montana

 Your creditors are invited to attend the meeting and can either just observe or ask you questions while you are under oath and on the record.
 The majority of 341 meetings take place without any creditors making an appearance.
 It’s often not worth a creditor’s expense to attend.

 Be sure to check your court notice or call the court to find out if the meeting will be held in person, on the phone, or online.
-During the coronavirus pandemic, all 341 meetings were switched to be virtual.
-Creditor meetings, if held in person, are held in the Butte bankruptcy court, or the Billings, Great Falls, or Missoula federal district courts.
+In-person meetings are held in the Butte bankruptcy court, or the Billings, Great Falls, or Missoula federal district courts but you won't appear before a judge, just your trustee.

 If you own your car free and clear, you’ll likely be able to keep your car as long as it is fully covered by one of the available exemptions in Montana.
 Cars are exempt up to $4,000 in Montana for single filers.
 If you still owe on a car loan or lease and your monthly payments are current and within your budget, you can enter into a reaffirmation agreement with the creditor that holds the loan.
 If you do this, you agree to continue paying the loan even after filing for bankruptcy.